Protein Chocolate Orange Muffins

 Did you make this recipe?Mention @proteindeficient.vegan

 Something I get asked a lot in regards to the TVP Muffins is if you need to re-hydrate the TVP before you use it in the batter.
-Lucky for us, no, we don’t!
-We just throw it in there dry and some of the other ingredients like vegan Greek yogurt add the moisture to it.
-I’ve also been asked many times what the texture is like; I think the TVP in the muffins is very similar to baked oats.
+Luckily for us, no, we don’t!
+You can just throw it in there dry and some of the other ingredients like vegan Greek yogurt add the moisture to it.
+I’ve also been asked many times what the texture is like.
+I think the TVP in the muffins is very similar to baked oats.
 I really hope you make these!

 Ingredients